smnorris/futurefire/README.md

     cd futurefire
     pip install .

-If installing via pip on Windows, you will likely have to first download install the pre-compiled gdal and rasterio Python wheels](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
+If installing via pip on Windows, you will likely have to first download install [pre-compiled gdal and rasterio Python wheels](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 Conda handles this for you.

 # Data prep

 The script handles most data prep but to quickly ensure no edge areas were lost, the BC regions layer was manually prepared:

-  - edit polygons to extend beyond BC Border / into ocean, delete islands
+  - edit polygons to extend beyond BC Border / into ocean (ensuring regions cover all areas)
-  - reproject to EPSG:3005
+  - reproject to `EPSG:3005`
-  - rasterize, aligning to provided 1ha Hectares BC `isbc.tif`
+  - rasterize, aligning to provided 1ha Hectares BC `data\isbc.tif`
   - extract only cells on land in BC (where `isbc.tif=1`)
-  - output is provided as `regions.tif`
+  - output is provided as `data\regions.tif`

 # Usage